 Back Designs and Decoration

 From 1820 to c.1840 Goodall cards had plain white backs.
 Gradually the backs became decorated.
 To begin with single-colour designs were produced using stars, dots, fleur-de-lys etc. In about 1850 the first pictorial backs appeared with designs of flowers, shells or seaweed in monochrome printing on a pale background.
 The 1860s saw the introduction of multicoloured designs, with commemorative backs first appearing in 1864 to celebrate Shakespeare's 300th anniversary and the Wedding of the Prince of Wales.
 Cards produced to special order featuring badges or crests of army regiments or naval establishments started appearing in the 1870s.
 The range of designs increased enormously in the 1880s and 1890s and some pictorial back designs were very elaborate with printing in up to 12 separate colours.
-A Historic Shakespeare pack was published in 1893 featuring Shakespearean characters and decorated Aces, Japanesque playing cards in c.1902, and a series of Canadian Pictorial Souvenir Cards was published between c.1905-21 with different back designs and photographs of scenery on each card.
+An Historic pack and Historic Shakespeare were published in 1893 featuring English Historical and Shakespearean characters, with decorated Aces.
+Japanesque playing cards appeared in c.1902, and a series of Canadian Pictorial Souvenir Cards was published between c.1905-21 with different back designs and photographs of scenery on each card.